LinuxInLondon/draft-documents/privacy-policy.md

 Last Updated: 20 June 2016

-Linuxing in London is a regular London Meetup and online community at Meetup.com and Github.com.
+Linuxing in London ("we") are regular London Meetups and an online community.

 We use 3rd party organisations to collect, use, and disclose Personal Information we receive from you.